kaichop/kaichop/_posts/2015-11-25-Cigna-published-insurance-policy-on-exome-sequencing.md

 share: true
 ---

-Cigna, one of the largest medical insurance companies in the world, published a document on coverage policy for genome and exome sequencing.
+Cigna, one of the largest medical insurance companies in the world, published a document on coverage policy for clinical genome and exome sequencing.

 The policy can be accessed from [here](https://cignaforhcp.cigna.com/public/content/pdf/coveragePolicies/medical/mm_0519_coveragepositioncriteria_exome_genome_sequence.pdf).